ANSSI-FR/libecc/README.md

 NOTE: if you are **unsure** about your current security context, use the ``BLINDING=1`` by default!

+### Overview of SCA (Side Channel Attacks) countermeasures

+All in all, libecc has now the following approaches to limit SCA:

+* SPA (Simple Power Analysis) is thwarted using Double and Add Always, plus complete formulas (see [here](https://joostrenes.nl/publications/complete.pdf)) to avoid leaking point at infinity (by avoiding exceptions).
+Constant time operations are (tentatively) used to limit leakage of different operations, even though this task is very complex to achieve (especially in pure C).
+See the discussion above.
+* DDPA (Data DPA) is thwarted using blinding of the point (projective coordinates) and of the scalar (with adding a random multiple of the curve order with maximum entropy).
+Because of its major impact on performance, blinding must be specifically turned on by the used using the BLINDING=1 switch, see the discussion above.
+* ADPA (Address-bit DPA) is limited using Itoh et al. Double and Add Always masked variant.
+See the article "A Practical Countermeasure against Address-Bit Differential Power Analysis" by Itoh, Izu and Takenaka for more information.

+All these countermeasures must, of course, be validated on the specific target where the library runs with leakage assessments.
+Because of the very nature of C code and CPU microarchitectural details, it is very complex without such a leakage assessment (that again depends on the target) to be sure that SCA protection is indeed efficient.

 ## Software architecture
 The source code is composed of eight main parts that consist of the **core source code**: